 Evangelistic Medical Mission Crusades

-Here's a few snapshots of what goes on during a typical crusade...
+Here are a few snapshots of what goes on during a typical crusade...

 Two women arriving at the crusade.
 The intake process: vital signs, weight and medical history.